lnicastro/DIF/README.md

 cd mysql-5.7.24
 cmake . -DWITH_BOOST=boost
 ```
+Then you are ready to install DIF.

 ## Case 2: MySQL installed via source code
-Assuming that you have downloaded, compiled and installed MySQL 5.7.24:
+Assuming that you have downloaded, compiled and **installed** MySQL 5.7.24, then you only need
+to be sure you have not cleaned the required include files in the source directory.
+Eventually rerun the `cmake` command.

+**Compile and install**

-If downloaded via git:
+If you downloaded DIF via `git`:
 ```
 git clone https://github.com/lnicastro/DIF.git
 cd DIF